In this Article

 - Choose the right size of the tip for inserting in the baby’s tiny nostril.

-- Always clean and sanitize the device before and after use.
+- Always clean and sanitise the device before and after use.

-- Do not use more than 2-3 times a day or many days in a row.
+- Do not use more than two to three times a day or many days in a row.
 Consult your paediatrician if the congestion lasts for a long time or recurs frequently.

 - Store the device in a clean place.

-- Use gently to avoid damage to baby’s delicate nostrils.
+- Use gently to avoid damage to the baby’s delicate nostrils.